mdic/telegram-batch-media-downloader/README.md

 ## Features

--   **Resumable Downloads**: Automatically resumes downloads from where they stopped.
 -   **Batch Processing**: Downloads media in configurable batches for better resource management.
 -   **Multi-Media Support**: Supports videos, images, PDFs, ZIP files, and more.
 -   **Progress Tracking**: Displays detailed progress bars for each download.